Fresh mint flavor and chocolate mint candies turn this homemade treat into a triple mint confection.

 - Then slowly pour the egg yolk mixture into the hot cream mixture, while whisking.
 Cook over medium-low heat until slightly thickened, being careful not to boil the cream mixture.

 - Strain the mixture into a heat-proof bowl.
 Cover with plastic wrap, pressing the plastic wrap directly on top of the cream mixture.
-Refrigerate until completely chilled
+Refrigerate until completely chilled, at least 2 hours.

 - Transfer to an ice cream machine and churn until the mixture is the consistency of soft serve.
 Transfer to a freezer-safe container and stir in Andes Mints and Junior Mints.
-Freeze until firm, approx 3-4 hours.
+Freeze until firm, approx. 3-4 hours or overnight.

 Nutritional information is an estimate and will vary depending upon the exact amounts and specific ingredients used.